michigan-nii/test/docs/linux/bash_cheat_sheet.md

-You can name files and directories almost anything on a Linux machine, however, we recommend that you limit yourself to using a restricted set of characters, and that you establish some conventions.
-The recommended set of characters is
+You can name files and directories almost anything on a Linux machine, however, we recommend that you limit yourself to using a restricted set of characters, and that you establish some a naming scheme and stick to it.
+The recommended convention is to only use this subset of possible characters in filenames.

 + letters, both upper- and lowercase
 + numerals
 + the dash (`-`), the underscore (`_`), and the dot (.)

+Never, ever, ever put spaces in your file names.
+If you find someone who puts spaces in their file names, make them stop!

+Other characters _can_ be used, but may have special significance to some programs and are therefore ___should not be used___.

 Note that a dot as the _first_ character will make a file or directory hidden from listing commands and wildcards.
-Many _dot files_ are for configuration options or program data.
+Many _dot files_, which is what files with names beginning with a dot are called, are for configuration options or program data.

+Never, ever, ever put spaces in your file names.
+If you find someone who puts spaces in their file names, make them stop or work somewhere else.

 There are also two special directories, called dot (`.`) and dot-dot (`..`).
 The dot directory is the directory that you are currently working from (or are 'in').
 The dot-dot directory is the one above the current directory, or, if you're looking at its name, it's everything to the left of the first `/` character as you move to the left from the right.

-Other characters can be used, but may have special significance to some programs and are therefore not recommended.

 Some people will begin directory names with an upper-case letter, to make them easily distinguishable in list of directory contents.